rp8081/Session-9/README.md

 <p> We have selected same image (as in part A).But this time model is trained with cut out.
 Given below are original image and their superimposed image.<p>

- Actiavtion seems to have more spread while using cutout.

 ![alt text](https://github.com/rp8081/Session-9/blob/master/image_994_cutout.png)